Learn More About ICG’s Software Analysis Process

 Example

 For example, say new code is released to fix bugs and make some improvements.
-You do your testing for the specific fixes and verify that the changes work.
+You do testing for the specific fixes and verify that the changes work.

 The company hands it over to the client for their User Acceptance Testing, and they noticed something isn’t working that you completely missed.
 How could that be?
 It turns out that the new fixes affected other areas of the application that you didn’t think to check.
 Now the team has to roll back the code and fix the new issues as well.
 This additional delay will cost everyone time and money and impact project deadlines.